gouezec/banana/report.md

 The goal for the training phase was to reach a score of +16.
 This was achieved after 848 episodes.

+You can watch on Youtube my monkey collecting bananas according to my learnt policy:  https://youtu.be/rS7AIoTHbnA

 ## Ideas for future work
 The top ideas for improvement are implementing:
 1 - a prioritized experience replay buffer.